nicholaswilde/recipes/docs/desserts/cake/lemon-bundt-cake.md

 ### Step 11

 Bake the cake for 45 to 55 minutes until a cake tester comes out clean when used from the top of the cake.
+Rotate the cake halfway through baking.

 ### Step 12